 The cost consideration of KERS became more acute as 2009 progressed.
-As the global financial crisis hit in 2008, the FIA responded with proposals to slash costs and impose a severe budget cap for 2010, leading to every team threatening to quit F1 altogether at one point.
-Whilst KERS mainly took a backseat in these negotiations, the fact that the FIA was demanding teams to dramatically slash their spending for 2010 despite introducing a new technology cost tens of millions in dollars in 2009 demonstrated the rapid shift in priorities at the time.
+As the global financial crisis hit in 2008, the FIA responded with proposals to slash costs and impose a severe budget cap for 2010.
+This lead to every team threatening to quit F1 altogether at one point.
+Whilst KERS mainly took a backseat in these negotiations, the fact that the FIA was demanding teams to dramatically slash their spending for 2010 despite introducing a new technology cost tens of millions in dollars in 2009 demonstrated the rapid shift in priorities.

 This ultimately lead to a gentleman’s agreement between teams for KERS to not be used during 2010, despite it still being in the regulations.
-This was remarkably similar to the year delay for the technology that was almost introduced for 2009, but this time there were no objections.
+This was remarkably similar to the delay for the technology that was proposed for 2009, but this time there were no objections.

 Return in 2011

 When KERS returned for 2011 (with a raised upper mass limit for the cars), all teams that could afford to run it did so.
 However, Red Bull we’re still somewhat skeptical of the system, and won the first race of the year despite not having the system on their car.
 By this point KERS was generally thought of an asset, but weight and reliability concerns still persisted.

 After being used for a few more years, KERS became fully integrated into the design of the hybrid engines that debuted in 2014.
 However, the full scope of the current engines is significantly more advanced than the original KERS system, which only focused on kinetic (not thermal) recovery.

 One of the main reasons KERS was introduces was to push F1 in a direction that was more relevant to road technology.
 So, did it actually make any difference?